 but now they are only distant memories; useless in this situation.

-or cannot make much out of it, because they too are intoxicated.
+or cannot make much out of it, because they are intoxicated,

 “All of this was a long time ago.
 I am now old and my mind has changed